 Services to the Profession

-Professor Lovely currently serves as the Deputy Director for the Assessment Center for Global Effectiveness.
-He also serves as the faculty representative for the Consortium for Undergraduate International Business Education (CUIBE) annual strategic business case competition that is hosted by Northeastern University.
-Professor Lovely served as the coach and advisor to the D'Amore-McKim School's 2014 and 2015 CUIBE case teams.
+Professor Lovely currently serves as the Faculty Director of Student Engagement for International Programs at the D’Amore-McKim School where he remains involved in developing curriculum for the Global Engagement Program, New College of the Humanities, London UK.
+Professor Lovely also serves as acting Director for the Assessment Center for Global Effectiveness’ Global ACE program.
+From 2016—18, Professor Lovely served as the faculty representative for the Consortium for Undergraduate International Business Education (CUIBE) annual strategic business case competition after previously serving as coach and advisor to the D’Amore-McKim School’s 2014 and 2015 CUIBE case teams.

 Awards & Recognition

 - CUIBE Case Competition (as Team Advisor/Coach), second place, 2014